Why should I compare young driver insurance quotes?

 This one speaks for itself.
-The higher the cost of the car, the more it would cost to replace if it was stolen or involved in a serious accident.
+The higher the cost of the car, the more it would cost to replace if it was stolen or involved in a severe accident.
 Thus, a higher price on your premium.

 The car’s security

-Insurers are looking for key, built in security features, which will hinder your car from being stolen.
-We’re talking alarms, immobilisers, or high security locks fitted by the manufacturer.
+Insurers are looking for key, built in security features which will hinder your car from being stolen.
+We’re talking alarms, immobilisers, or high-security locks fitted by the manufacturer.